daredream/daredream.github.io/_posts/2018-03-25-Rust-Excel.md

 Maybe I am just getting "bored"/jaded with virtual machine byte-code interpreted languages, as well as the neverending assault of the yet-another-scripting language/framework du jour.
+I am assuming that automating the generation of Javascript, et. al. will become more popular-- and more cost effective.

+> I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced
+> one kick 10,000 times."

+> -- Bruce Lee

 ### Reader: Simple